Bioclima00/page.github.io/content/authors/MeiDu/_index.md

   - Grad Students
 ---

-Zhaoyu Dong is a PhD candidate in Environmental Science and Engineering at Tsinghua University Shenzhen International Graduate School.
-His research interests include climate change, soil-water relations in the cryosphere, carbon-water-energy coupling, machine learning, and global climate models.
-Currently, he is using CESM and satellite remote sensing data combined with a variety of deep learning methods to simulate the cryosphere carbon-water-energy coupling process.
+Mei Du is currently a PhD student in the field of urban thermal environment at the Shenzhen International Graduate School, Tsinghua University.
+Her research interests encompass urban heat islands, nature-based solutions, and climate mitigation strategies.